 Skip to content

-In this multiphysics example, a loudspeaker is considered.
+In this example case, a loudspeaker in a cabinet is simulated.

 Example image

-The loudspeaker is built in a cabinet, surrounded by an air bubble with a radius of 1 m.
+The loudspeaker model used in this example is built in a cabinet, surrounded by an air bubble with a radius of 1 m.

 Example image